IBM/FfDL/README.md

 In this example, we will run some simple jobs to train a convolutional network model using TensorFlow and Caffe.
 We will download a set of
 MNIST handwritten digit images, store them with Object Storage, and use the FfDL CLI to train a handwritten digit classification model.

-> Note: For Minikube, make sure you have the latest TensorFlow Docker image by running `docker pull tensorflow/tensorflow`

 ### 6.1.
 Using FfDL Local S3 Based Object Storage